 I have no idea who Rich Little is.
 You probably don’t either.
 What matters is that he was important enough in the late 70s to get his very own Christmas special.
-I went into this totally blind.

 Does… does that say merriest or messiest?
 I’ve legitimately no idea but either way we’re in for a treat.

 Here’s our man of the hour, Rich Little, who looks exactly like Peter Serafinowicz’s impression of Alan Alda.